LivInTheLookingGlass/overpassify/README.md

 This works about the way you'd expect it to.
 There are a couple caveats though.

 1. You cannot assign a non-`Set()` to a variable.
 This means only those five classes listed above.
 2. You cannot assign multiple variables in one line.
 No `a, b = b, a`, and the like.
+This could *potentially* be changed later.

 ## Number and Set Arithmetic